harvester/harvester/docs/dev-mode.md

-# App Mode Installation [Development Mode]
+# Developer Mode Installation (Dev mode)

-App mode is intended to be used for testing and development purposes.
+Developer mode(dev mode) is intended to be used for testing and development purposes.

-Note: This [video](https://youtu.be/TG0GaAD_6J4) shows the App mode installation.
+Note: This [video](https://youtu.be/TG0GaAD_6J4) shows the dev mode installation.

 ## Requirements

-- For App mode, it is assumed that multus is installed across your cluster and a corresponding NetworkAttachmentDefinition CRD was created.
+- For dev mode, it is assumed that Multus is installed across your cluster and a corresponding NetworkAttachmentDefinition CRD was created.
-- For App mode, if you are using an [RKE](https://rancher.com/docs/rke/latest/en/) cluster, please ensure the `ipv4.ip_forward` is enabled for the CNI plugin so that the pod network works as expected. [#94](https://github.com/harvester/harvester/issues/94).
+- For dev mode, if you are using an [RKE](https://rancher.com/docs/rke/latest/en/) cluster, please ensure the `ipv4.ip_forward` is enabled for the CNI plugin so that the pod network works as expected. [#94](https://github.com/harvester/harvester/issues/94).

 ## Install as an App
 Harvester can be installed on a Kubernetes cluster in the following ways: